Amaanvahora/Amaanvahora/README.md

-Hi, i'm [Amaan Vahora](https://amaanvahora.netlify.com/), a full stack web developer who is passionate about what they do and a freelance software engineer.
+Hi, I'm [Amaan Vahora](https://amaanvahora.netlify.com/), a full-stack web developer who is passionate about what they do and a freelance software engineer.
 Creating beautiful interfaces to realize my ideas is what drives my passion for software.
 I give my creations a lot of thought when it comes to their experience, architecture, and code.

 I am also an open-source supporter and enthusiast.
-I learnt a lot from the open-source community, and I admire how open-source facilitates cooperation and information exchange.
+I learned a lot from the open-source community, and I admire how open-source facilitates cooperation and information exchange.

   <img align="right" alt="GIF" src="code.gif" width="500" height="320" />

 - 💼 any freelance work? do reach, [email](mailto:amaanvahora7294@gmail.com) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 ask me about anything, I am happy to help;

-**languages and tools:**
+**Languages and tools:**

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/vue/vue.png"></code>